 12. Local Branding

 Generally, branding creates trust.
-If you are targeting local audience, then you can do offline and online promotions in your small budget.
+If you are targeting a local audience, then you can do offline and online promotions on your small budget.
 Some ideas are given below…

 - Local News Paper Advertisement (offline)

 - Blog Post on Local popular News, Magazine sites and Article Sites (Online)

 - Banner Promotion on Road and Metros in your Local area (offline)

 - Social Media Paid Campaign for Local Audience (Online)